hiddenswitch/Spellsource/README.md

 On Windows, delete the `%APPDATA%\Electron` directory. *(Copy and paste this into your Explorer address bar or `Ctrl+R` and type, `explorer %APPDATA%\Electron`)*.

+**I receive an error about Weaponized Piñata when I try to run tests while contributing cards on Windows.**

+This message can be safely ignored.

 ### Contributing Cards

 Contributing cards consists of writing specially-crafted JSON files into the `cards` directories and writing tests for them.